All Episodes

 So that's the lesson here.

-The liberals want no part of these kinds of debates.
+Liberals want no part of these kinds of debates either in Congress or anywhere else.

-The reason they want to shut the military down, the reason they don't want to allow propaganda or press conference by the military is simply because they don't want the truth out.
+The reason they want to shut the military down, the reason they don't want to allow propaganda or press conference by the military, is simply because they don't want the truth out.

-They have the lies of the Iraq War and the War on Terror under control from both themselves and their buddies in the drive-by media.
+They have the lies of the Iraq War and the war on terror under control from both themselves and their buddies in the drive-by media.

-Now, Patrick Casey, the American thinker, wrote about this, and he said in the battle for the hearts and minds of the American people, the Democrats work hard to silence information that undermines their agenda, and they are winning.
+Now, Patrick Casey, the American thinker, wrote about this, and he said, in the battle for the hearts and minds of the American people, the Democrats work hard to silence information that undermines their agenda, and they are winning.

-While the military fights for victory, Democrats plot their defeat, not on the battlefield, but in the minds of the very citizens they serve.
+While the military fights for victory, Democrats plot their defeat not on the battlefield, but in the minds of the very citizens they serve.

 In this, they diminish us as a nation and inch us ever closer to defeat.